SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_dac/readme.md

 > **Note:**
 >
 >- In the sl_ulp_dac_example.c file, on #line26, locate the 'STATIC_MODE' macro.
 If the DAC operation mode is set to Static, make sure to set the value to '1' for this macro.
 If the FIFO mode is    selected, substitute '0' for this macro.
->- It is possible to set the 'STATIC_MODE' macro value to either '0' or '1' for the reference voltage for the ADC mode of the DAC.
 >- Buffer length should be '1' for DAC static mode.
 >
  Use following formula to find equivalent output analog voltage of DAC